Principal infinity-bundles -- General theory: Twisted bundles and twisted cohomology

 Since the point inclusion, in turn, factors through its $\infty$-image $\mathbf{B}\mathbf{Aut}(V)$, Definition \ref{InternalAutomorphismGroup}, this yields the outer commuting diagram of the following form

 By the epi/mono factorization system of Proposition \ref{EpiMonoFactorizationSystem} there is a diagonal lift $g$ as indicated.
-Using again the pasting law and by Definition \ref{InternalAutomorphismGroup} this factorization induces a pasting of $\infty$-pullbacks of the form
+Using again the pasting law and by Definition \ref{InternalAutomorphismGroup} (and the discussion following that) this factorization induces a pasting of $\infty$-pullbacks of the form